-I’m not entire sure how I talked myself into this activity.
-Being inside an enclosed space with thousands of bugs isn’t an idea I cherish, especially since the glowworm isn’t a particularly attractive bug, but I decided not to let that deter me, and I’m really glad, because floating through the glowworm cave was one of the coolest things I’ve done on vacation.
+Being inside an enclosed space with thousands of bugs isn’t an idea I cherish, especially since the glowworm isn’t a particularly attractive bug, but you shouldn’t let that deter you from floating through the glowworm cave at Waitomo.
+It’s one of the coolest things I’ve done on vacation.

-Imagine floating silently along on the slow-moving current, though a pitch-black cave, with thousands of glowing lights sparking above your head like a million stars at night.
-Don’t worry, the ceiling is at least 10-feet above your head, so there’s no chance of a too-close encounter with a glowworm web.
+Imagine floating silently along on the slow-moving current, though a pitch-black cave, with thousands of glowing lights sparking above your head like a million stars.
 All you can really see is the illumination of the glowworms.
 The cave in the grotto is completely dark, with no light entering.
-That’s probably why the glowworms like it there so much.
+That’s why the glowworms like it there so much.

 If you’re afraid of the dark, this might not be the tour for you!
 But if you can handle not knowing what’s happening around you and allow the tour guide to weave you through the cave, then you’ll be rewarded with one of the coolest experiences ever.